Acuña homers, shines defensively, Braves beat Mets 5-3

 That was it for the Mets against Fried, who threw exactly 100 pitches, surrendering six hits and three walks.

-Every Atlanta starter except shortstop Charlie Culberson had at least one hit.
-Freddie Freeman, Josh Donaldson, Matt Joyce and Ender Inciarte also had RBIs for the Braves.

-Wheeler (9-7), who grew up in suburban Atlanta, was pounded for 12 hits and all five Atlanta runs before he was lifted after the fifth.

-The Braves’ shaky bullpen, coming off a grim weekend in Miami, protected the lead for Fried even though Shane Greene was charged with two more runs while retiring just one hitter in the eighth.
+The Braves’ shaky bullpen, coming off a grim weekend in Miami, protected the lead even though Shane Greene was charged with two more runs while retiring just one hitter in the eighth.
 The former Detroit closer has a 14.55 ERA since coming to Atlanta in a trade-deadline deal.

 Luke Jackson worked a perfect seventh and Mark Melancon, another trade-deadline acquisition, went 1-2-3 in the ninth for his first save with the Braves and second of the season.